 TROPOMI on board the Sentinel 5 Precursor (S5P) is in Operational Mode.

 The TROPOMI instrument was successfully launched on 13 October 2017 at 11:27 CEST/09:27 UTC is now in nominal, operational mode after successful completion of a series of important calibration and instrument tests during the six-month Commissioning Phase that concluded at the end of April 2018.
 Here below, one of the first RGB images produced from TROPOMI data for 13 November 2017, click here for today's image (Image credit: KNMI).
 The first set of data products was publically released in mid-July 2018, additional datasets were released later in 2018 and in the beginning of 2019.
+Detailed information about data availability is available on the TROPOM Portal (see at right) and an overview of data gaps throughout the mission is available here.

 NOTICE of Operational Change: